arvidn/libtorrent/branches/libtorrent_aio_policy_refactor/docs/contributing.rst

 	New features might be better support for integrating with other services, new choking algorithms, seeding policies, ports to new platforms etc.

+For an overview of the internals of libtorrent, see the hacking_ page.

+For outstanding things to do, see the `todo list`_.

+.. _hacking: hacking.html

+.. _`todo list`: todo.html